Baptism

 The Triune Names

-Baptism is celebrated in the “the name of the Father, and of the Son and of the Holy Spirit” (Matthew 28:19).
+Baptism is celebrated in “the name of the Father, and of the Son and of the Holy Spirit” (Matthew 28:19).

 Naming